amlkteam/capstone/README.md

 ### <u>Sentiment Analyzer Module:</u>

+**1. Finetuning Sentiment Analyzer for a specific economic indicator**

 **Purpose:** To execute two-stage finetuning on the pretrained general sentiment classifier, with first stage feeding in a general Financial News dataset (4000+ examples from [Malo, P., Sinha, A., Korhonen, P., Wallenius, J., & Takala, P. (2014)](https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news) ), and second stage feeding in Canadian specific financial news datasets that we have labelled (~600 examples).

 Required files: